-To demonstrate how to add cron jobs work we will replace the default WordPress WP-Cron functionality with a “proper” cron.
+To demonstrate how to add cron jobs I will replace the default WordPress WP-Cron functionality for example.com with a “proper” cron.
 If you have a WordPress website then this is something you might want to do, as it can improve the performance of your website.

 You can now set up a cron job that runs the wp-cron.php file at set intervals.
 To do so, select Advanced » Cron Jobs in cPanel.

 Any existing cron jobs are listed at the bottom of the page.
 You can at any time edit or remove cron jobs.

 There are three bits of information you need to enter when you add a new cron job:

 By default, an email is sent every time a cron job runs.
 If that is what you want, make sure that the email address shown on the Cron Jobs page is correct.
 If you don’t want to receive cron emails then you can redirect the cron job’s output to